Deploying Customized Installers¶

 You can generate a copy of an open transform file and then apply it to another project.
 In order to apply the new transform file to another project, you must open the new project and load the transform file.

 You can use your customized MST for bootstrapper deployments.
 The bootstrapper Setup.exe file uses setup.ini as its configuration file.
 As you customize the installer with the Wizard, the Setup.ini file automatically updates.
-The Setup.exe file uses Setup.ini as it’s configuration file.
-Before deployment, open Setup.ini, verify it contains all the properties you need, and edit it as neccessary.
+The Setup.exe file uses Setup.ini as its configuration file.
+Before deployment, open Setup.ini, verify it contains all the properties you need, and edit it as necessary.

 Setup.ini contains two sections:

 [Startup]: Setup.exe first executes the Adobe flags for

 CmdLine.
 Do not place Adobe properties or MSI switches here; for example, you can use

 /qb!+in this section.

 [Product] Setup.exe then reads the [Product] section.
 There may be multiple [Product] sections depending what the EXE should invoke (other MSI’s or EXE’s).
 The

 CmdLineshould only contain values supported by the item the EXE invokes.
 For example, when invoking an MSI (